 Melinda Gates recently declared that the biggest threat to humanity is a pandemic brought on by a bioterrorist attack.
 The scenario evokes a horror movie complete with villains, mysterious laboratories, and global devastation.
 But before scenes from Contagion start flashing through your mind, it’s worth investigating what an outbreak would actually look like and how concerned experts really are about the possibility of an attack.

 The top contenders for biological weapons are classified as Category A agents by the Centers for Disease Control and Prevention (CDC).
-The top three bacterial threats are anthrax, plague, and tularemia, and the top three viruses are smallpox, botulism, and viral hemorrhagic fevers, such as Ebola, Dengue, and Marburg.
+The top threats are anthrax, botulism, plague, smallpox, tularemia, and viral hemorrhagic fevers, such as Ebola, Dengue, and Marburg.